 Why are big books so intimidating?
 Is it because of the time it will take us to read?
 Or is it because they are usually literary classics?
-Though I’m a big reader, I’d be lying if I denied that some big books can get tedious.
-If I want to finish a book that has over … Continue reading Why are big books so intimidating?
+Though I’m a big reader, I’d be lying if I denied that some of the big books can get tedious.
+If I want to finish a book that … Continue reading Why are big books so intimidating?

 Before I bought this book, I had approximately 43 books on my bookshelf that I have yet to read.
 I bought three more books along with this one, and I bought four more afterwards.
 I do not only have books on my bookshelf, I also have a list of books that I want to borrow … Continue reading “Books v. cigarettes” by George Orwell

 “Does the sun hide its light from the regions where the wild black makes his home? … But human society has not imitated the equality of our common mother who has told them in vain: ‘You are brothers.’”
 This is an argument full of sorrow expressed by Sab.
 Sab, although a fictional character in this … Continue reading “Sab and Autobiography” by Gertrudis Gómez de Avellaneda

 Although this is a 'buddhist' book, you will find yourself breathing peacefully, absorbing every word with mindfulness.
 I would not consider this a religion-related book.
 It's more like a philosophy; a philosophy with your breathing.
 You cannot imagine how beneficial, helpful, and important it is to learn how to breathe, beyond a reflex of gasp … Continue reading “Peace of mind” by Thích Nhat Hanh